-Thought you couldn't get a french manicure because you have short nails?
+Thought you couldn't get a French manicure because you have short nails?
 Think again.
-Short nails don't often appear in the stunning nail art designs on Pinterest, but this doesn't mean they can't take the spotlight.
-Whether you're in the stage of growing your nails out or you just prefer shorter talons, turning a standard french mani into a soft gradient can look so much better on short nails.
+Short nails don't always appear in the incredible nail art designs on Pinterest, but this doesn't mean they can't take the spotlight.
+Whether you're in the stage of growing your nails out or you just prefer shorter talons, turning a classic French manicure into a soft gradient can look beautiful on short nails.

-To achieve this look you'll first need to use a good quality base coat like Essie Grow Stronger Base Coat (£9) and then apply a light pink or neutral colour as the base Essie Mademoiselle (£8) as a base colour.
+To achieve this look you'll first need to use a good quality base coat like OPI Natural Nail Base Coat (£12.50) and then apply a light pink or neutral colour as the base Essie Mademoiselle (£8) as a base colour.
 Once dry, take a makeup sponge and begin layering the pink and white such as Nails Inc Bright Ambition Whiteout (£12) onto the sponge, overlapping a little.
 Sponge off the excess onto a piece of paper, and begin dabbing onto the nail.
 You'll need to build up a few layers until you get the gradient effect.
-Once completely dry, use a supershiny topcoat like fast-dry topcoat (£10) and there you have it!
-This manicure requires a lot of clean-up, so I'd suggest using a liquid latex tape (£3) designed for nail art to protect the cuticles.
+Once completely dry, use a supershiny topcoat like Seche Vite Fast-Dry Topcoat (£9) and there you have it!
+This manicure requires a lot of clean-up, so I'd suggest using a liquid latex tape (£5) designed for nail art to protect the cuticles.

 Read on to see how other nail artists have created their own french manicure gradient to find inspiration for your DIY manicure.